kubagula/mamwlodowce/readme.md

 ![Logo](./public/images/logo-ze-sloniem.png)

-# MamWLodowce - recipe search engine
+# MamWLodówce - recipe search engine

-The site MamWLodowce allows you to find recipes containing ingredients that you currently have at home.
+The site MamWLodówce allows you to find recipes containing ingredients that you currently have at home.
 The project was aimed at getting to know the Laravel framework.

 Deployed app: